invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureSignInLogsGraph.rst

 -MergeOutput (optional)
     - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.

+-Output (optional)
+    - Output is the parameter specifying the JSON or SOF-ELK output type.
+    - The SOF-ELK output type can be used to export logs in a format suitable for the [platform of the same name](https://github.com/philhagen/sof-elk).
+    - Default: JSON

 -UserIds (optional)
     - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.

+-LogLevel (optional)
+    - Specifies the level of logging.
+None: No logging.
+Minimal: Logs critical errors only.
+Standard: Normal operational logging.
+    - Default: Standard

 Output
 """"""""""""""""""""""""""